MinThuraZaw/simple-FastAPI/README.md

 # simple-FastAPI

-A simple app with FastAPI.
+A simple app with Python FastAPI with uvicorn on Docker.